-If the PDF is encrypted, you will need special software to view the encrypted data and the file.
-Luckily, there are software programs and apps which can help you sign all PDFs–even encrypted ones.
+If the PDF is encrypted, you need special software to view the encrypted data and the file.
+Luckily, software programs and apps can help you sign all PDFs–even encrypted ones.

 If you can only view password-protected PDFs, use your “permissions password” to change the permission settings and sign the document.

 But what if you don’t have the password?
 Here are two of the easiest ways to electronically sign secured PDFs.

 How to Sign a Secured PDF With Adobe Acrobat Reader

 Adobe Acrobat Reader is the go-to software for all your PDFs.
 It’s also one of the easiest solutions for signing PDF documents.
 Follow these simple steps:

 - Download your PDF file and make sure you have Acrobat or Acrobat Reader installed and downloaded to your PC or Mac.